Trek13/Trek13/README.md

 ### Hi there 👋

+I'm Dennis from Germany, and I do some stuff.

+🔭
+🌱
+👯
+🤔
+💬
+📫
+😄

 <!--
 **Trek13/Trek13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.